 The Schools of Engineering and Science have established a graduate-level Program in Polymer Science and Technology (PPST).
-It is open to qualified students admitted to the graduate program(s) of one of the following four MIT departments: Chemical Engineering, Chemistry, Materials Science and Engineering, and/or Mechanical Engineering.
+It is open to qualified students admitted to the graduate program(s) of one of the following five MIT departments: Biological Engineering, Chemical Engineering, Chemistry, Materials Science and Engineering, and/or Mechanical Engineering.

 PPST consists of an initial academic phase in which all students participate (regardless of previous background and research interest); followed by research in a selected area of specialization.
 The program leads to the doctoral degree; if desired, a master's degree can be obtained through the student's home department.